-In 2019 the University committed to becoming zero carbon in its direct operations by 2038 from a 2018 baseline.
+In 2019 the University committed to becoming zero carbon in its direct operations by 2038.
 This target is in line with the one adopted by the city of Manchester and was set by colleagues at the University's Tyndall Centre for Climate Change Research.

-The 2038 target commits the University to reducing its carbon emissions by an average of 13% each year between 2018 to 2038 in order to stay within its "carbon budget".
+The 2038 target commits the University to reducing its carbon emissions by an average of 13% each year between the baseline of 2018 up to 2038 in order to stay within its "carbon budget".
 Milestones were set by the Manchester Climate Change Partnership (MCCP).